 What is a Market Contract?

-Market Contracts are specific gas and electricity offers from AGL that can include additional benefits or features which apply for a defined Energy Plan Period.
+Market Contracts are specific gas and electricity offers from AGL that can include additional benefits or features.
 A customer’s terms and conditions under Market Contracts differ from our Deemed and Standard Retail Contracts.

 The Power of Choice regulatory changes came into effect on 1 December 2017 (Commencement Date).
 These changes are intended to open up competition in metering services and give customers the opportunity to access a wider range of metering services.